clayfellover/23682656_cGraphics/README.md

-# 23682656_cGraphics
-assignment for graphics :thumb:
+assignment for computer graphics all in one little place